Types of Donors

 Different Types of Blood Donation

-With autologous and designated donation, you get to choose whose blood you receive should you need a transfusion.
+With designated donation, you get to choose whose blood you receive should you need a transfusion.
 Autologous donation means receiving your own blood, while designated donation means choosing a compatible friend or family member.

 Other Types of Donors